gzpan/Translation-on-Tars-Documents/tars_tup.md

 ### 3.1.3.
 Detailed description of each type

-1. Basic types (including int1, int2, int4, int8, float, double)
+1.Basic types (including int1, int2, int4, int8, float, double)

 The header information is followed by the numeric data.
 Char and bool are also considered integers.
 There is no distinction between all integer data, that is, a short value can be assigned to an int.

-2. Number 0
+2.Number 0

 The header information does not follow the data, indicating a value of 0.
 The value of 0 for all basic types can be represented as such.

 This is because the probability of the occurrence of the number 0 is relatively large, so a type is added separately to save space.

-3. String (including String1, String4)
+3.String (including String1, String4)

 String1 is the length of a byte (the length data does not include header information), followed by the content.